 Exploration work done to date has focused on the Tørdal pegmatites.
-In July, we announced encouraging assay results from a surface soil sampling program conducted in June on a 3.75 sq. km portion at Tørdal.
+In July, 2011 we announced encouraging assay results from a surface soil sampling program conducted in June on a 3.75 sq. km portion at Tørdal.

-Highlights of Initial Surface Soil Sample Program:
+Highlights of Initial Surface Soil Sample Program are as follows: